unisdr/delta/_docs/installation/shared-instance-installation.md

 #### Production Environment Setup
 For production environments:
-1. The database schema will be created by the `drizzle-kit push` command
+1. The database schema will be created and migrations will be run by the `yarn dbsync` command
 2. Configure system settings manually through the super admin interface after login
 3. Create country accounts as needed through the admin panel